 15. Recommendations

-Assuming you have a choice, and aren’t bound by a recruitment agency’s ‘preferred supplier list’, by far the best way to find the best umbrella is via recommendations from trusted colleagues.
+The best way to find the right umbrella is via recommendations from trusted colleagues.

 Umbrella company review sites can be a bit hit and miss.
 And well-known review sites famously protect paying clients by creative weighting of their ‘out of 5’ scores.
 Read our in-depth guide to umbrella reviews for more.

 LinkedIn is a good place to start.
-Contractors are likely to give honest feedback.
+Contractors famously give honest and frank feedback.
 And, as there’s nowhere to hide on the platform, representatives of out-of-favour umbrellas are unlikely to want to enter the discussion.

 Comparing umbrella companies – further reading